akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 This is due to the fact that bulk actions aren't available on assets for now.
 :::

-Of course, by retrieving Julia's PIM products, you could also retrieve the information from the associated assets but this will not be very convenient for Julia.
+Of course, by retrieving Julia's PIM products, you could also retrieve the information from the associated assets but this would not be very convenient for Julia.

 Moreover, since a same asset can be used in several products, it could lead to the translation of assets that have already been translated.